-The Honorable Harvey Hoffman has been the Chief Judge of 56-A District Court in Charlotte, Michigan since 2004.
-Judge Hoffman has been a sitting DWI Court judge since 1997 and is the longest serving DWI Court judge in the United States.
-Prior to this, he had a private law practice in Lansing from 1983 to 1996.
+The Honorable Harvey Hoffman was the Chief Judge of 56-A District Court in Charlotte, Michigan from 2004 until 2016.
+Judge Hoffman was a sitting DWI Court judge beginning in 1997 and was the longest serving DWI Court judge in the United States at the time of his retirement.
+Prior to this role, he had a private law practice in Lansing from 1983 to 1996.
 Judge Hoffman has previously served as the President of the Michigan Association of Drug Court Professionals (MADCP), Chairman of the National Association of Drug Court Professionals (NADCP) DWI Committee, and the NADCP Senior Judicial Fellow.
 He was also named the NHTSA Judicial Fellow for 2011-2012.
 Judge Hoffman is also the primary author of the Michigan Drug Treatment Court Statute and the Michigan DWI Court/Restricted License Interlock Legislation.
 He has been the recipient of multiple awards and recognition for his work with regard to impaired driving.
 He received his B.A. from Western Michigan University and his J.D. from Thomas M. Cooley Law School.

 Honorable Birdie Jamison